 Standing: Left-right C. Vidler, B.Fitzgerald, H.E.
 Saw, N.H.E Thompson, L.M.C.
 Murray, L. Armstrong.

 Front Row: Left-right D.F.
 Sterrett, John Gilmour.

 At Window: C.J.
 McDonald.
 1941 Woodside SA.

 Photograph taken by John Lane, donated AWM.

-Basil was selected to work on the Burma-Thai Railway with ‘D’ Force Thailand S Battalion.
+Basil was selected to work on Burma-Thai Railway with ‘D’ Force Thailand S Battalion.
 This Battalion included a very large number of men from 2/4th.